carpentries-incubator/geospatial-python/_episodes/06-raster-intro.md

 {: .output}

 * **Name** of the projection is UTM zone 31N (UTM has 60 zones, each 6-degrees of longitude in width).
 The underlying datum is WGS84.
-* **Axis Info**: the CRS shows a Cartesian system with two axis, an easting and northing, in meter units.
+* **Axis Info**: the CRS shows a Cartesian system with two axes, easting and northing, in meter units.
 * **Area of Use**: the projection is used for a particular range of longitudes `0°E to 6°E` in the northern hemisphere (`0.0°N to 84.0°N`)
-* **Coordinate Operation**: the operation to project the coordinates (if it is projected) on to a cartesian (x, y) plane.
-Transverse mercator is accurate for areas with longitudinal widths of a few degrees, hence the distinct UTM zones.
+* **Coordinate Operation**: the operation to project the coordinates (if it is projected) onto a cartesian (x, y) plane.
+Transverse Mercator is accurate for areas with longitudinal widths of a few degrees, hence the distinct UTM zones.
 * **Datum**: Details about the datum, or the reference point for coordinates. `WGS 84` and `NAD 1983` are common datums. `NAD 1983` is [set to be replaced in 2022](https://en.wikipedia.org/wiki/Datum_of_2022).

 Note that the zone is unique to the UTM projection.
 Not all CRSs will have a